Costs + Financial Aid - Fees + Tuition

 Registration tuition fees vary.
 They depend on whether you are a legal resident of California, how many units you are taking, and whether you are an undergraduate, graduate, or credential student.
 Students may be eligible to use one of the University's installment plans available through the Bursar's Office.
 More information and a copy of the installment plan contract are included in each semester's Class Schedule.

-For information on Spring 2013 fees for California resident Graduate students, please visit the Bursar's Office website at:
+For information on Fall 2015 tuition and fees for students, please visit the Bursar's Office website at:

 The CSU makes every effort to keep student costs to a minimum.
 Tuition fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after initial tuition fee payments are made, to increase or modify any listed tuition fees, without notice, until the date when instruction for a particular semester or quarter has begun.
 All CSU listed tuition fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees and/or the Campus.